n8n Integration

 4

-HTTP RequestPOST /api/sync-now — trigger immediate Notipo pickup
+HTTP RequestPOST /api/posts/create — Notipo publishes to WordPress

-This workflow handles the full editorial pipeline — from a content brief in Airtable to a live WordPress post — with Notipo doing all the heavy lifting on the publishing side.
+This workflow handles the full editorial pipeline — from a content brief in Airtable to a live WordPress post.
+Notipo creates the Notion page, syncs to WordPress, generates the featured image, sets SEO metadata, and publishes — all from one HTTP request.

 What Notipo handles for you

-• — Notion block → WordPress Gutenberg block conversion
+• — Markdown → Notion blocks → WordPress Gutenberg block conversion

 • — Featured image generation (1200×628 with category background)